SITE PARTNER:

 Car parking is plentiful around the Pelican Park and nearby playground except on kite-flying Sundays - the first and third each month.

-* This is a great walk for dogs (although avoid feeding hour at Pelican Park).
+* This is a great walk for dogs.

-1. Start at the Pelican Park, which becomes a bit of an attraction at 10am daily feed time and follow the path all the way around Clontarf’s bay, passing through rock-lined Bell’s Beach to the Woody Point jetty, a 230m structure of recycled hardwood.
+1. Start at Pelican Park and follow the path all the way around Clontarf’s bay, passing through rock-lined Bell’s Beach to the Woody Point jetty, a 230m structure of recycled hardwood.
 Before the jetty the sprawling Belvedere Hotel has vistas across Bramble Bay that have been touted by National Geographic as some of the country’s best sunset views.
 It was also in this vicinity that Matthew Flinders stepped ashore in 1799 during his exploration of the bay and, inspired by the red soil outcrops, named the peninsula Redcliffe.

 Belvedere Hotel Woody Point